-- Manage highly compact heterogeneous architectures for new smart electronic systems in safety relevant applications and various demanding environments (harsh, in vivo, ...) - Master the HW + SW integration & testing for the systems of much higher complexity at that level of comprehensiveness and efficiency at the same time, which is needed for high-volume consumer and industrial products (automated car, production robots, ...) - Coping with the high requirements on functional safety and availability of the new applications for complex systems comprising several modules with heterogeneously integrated components, i.e., implementing efficient and safe health monitoring for systems with many different critical elements and a multitude of similarly probable failure modes.
+Full integration of ECS also requires mastering the integration of smart system's SW with the general SW layers of the final application and the development of testing procedures for systems of much higher complexity at the level of comprehensiveness and efficiency at the same time, which is needed for high-volume consumer and industrial products (automated car, production robots, ...).
+The high requirements on functional safety and availability of the new applications for complex systems comprising several modules with heterogeneously integrated components will need the implementation of efficient and safe health monitoring for systems with many different critical elements and a multitude of similarly probable failure modes.